 I recommend having a box of Medjool dates in your pantry or refrigerator.
 They make a satisfying dessert with a cup of tea.
 They are sweet, chewy, and jam-packed with vitamins and minerals.
 Take time to read the package because they have an expiry date.
 The average Medjool date has 66 calories and more food value than you will f...
 Continue Reading

-In the early 1960s, my mother visited a friend’s home and was served a decadent, homemade chocolate that left her in a state of euphoria!
-She was surprised to learn that, in her friend’s home, it was tradition for the man of the house to make these little treats each year.
-Soon my father and mother, having received the reci...
+In the early 1960s, my mother visited a friend’s home and tasted a decadent, homemade chocolate.
+It left her in a state of euphoria!
+She was surprised to learn that it was a tradition in her friend’s home for the man of the house to make the chocolates.
+Soon my father and mother, having received the recipe, began their...
 Continue Reading

 Recent research indicates that plain popcorn provides the goodness of whole grains, including fiber and antioxidants.
 One cup of plain popcorn provides 30 calories.
 If you Google the vitamin and mineral content, you will be impressed.
 To benefit from popcorn, just pop your corn, with no added ingredients.
 Then, use your ima...
 Continue Reading